rjdkmr/do_x3dna/docs/dnaMD_usage.rst

     * - `localDeformation <commands/localDeformation.html>`_
       - Deformation of local parameters in probe DNA with respect to a reference DNA

+    * - `globalElasticity <commands/globalElasticity.html>`_
+      - Calculate global elastic properties of the DNA

+    * - `globalEnergy  <commands/globalEnergy.html>`_
+      - Calculate deformation free energy of the DNA

+    * - `localElasticity  <commands/localElasticity.html>`_
+      - Calculate local elastic properties of the DNA

+    * - `localEnergy  <commands/localEnergy.html>`_
+      - Calculate local deformation energy of the DNA

 .. toctree::
     :maxdepth: 1

         saveAsH5 : Save parameters to a HDF5 file <commands/saveAsH5>
         axisCurv : Calculate global helical-axis, curvatures and tangents <commands/axisCurv>
         vsTime : extract a parameter as a function of time <commands/vsTime>
         histogram : Parameter distribution during simulation <commands/histogram>
         vsBPS : Average parameters as a function of base-pair/step <commands/vsBPS>
         localDeformation : Deformation of local parameters in probe DNA with respect to a reference DNA <commands/localDeformation>
+        globalElasticity : Calculate global elastic properties of the DNA <commands/globalElasticity>
+        globalEnergy : Calculate deformation free energy of the DNA <commands/globalEnergy>
+        localElasticity : Calculate local elastic properties of the DNA <commands/localElasticity>
+        localEnergy : Calculate local deformation energy of the DNA <commands/localEnergy>